Property Line Maps

 Chaos over location

 of people, places and events is what you get after a disaster when responders from near and far are not all using the same coordinate system and therefore *not* speaking a common "language of location"

 .
-Although they likely know better, the state and local agencies have failed to agree that they will all use the USNG coordinate system during the exercise.
+Although they likely know better, the state and local agencies failed to agree that they would all use the USNG coordinate system during the exercise.